minhtran1309/1000_days_with-cool_stuff/QuPath_manual.md

   c.
 Get it work by selecting Analyze -> cell analysis -> positive cell dectection.
 In fact default values should be enough but it's alway good to learn more about the parameter.

-    c.1.
-The *score compartment value of Nucleus: DAB OD means that the decision will be based on the average DAB (brown) staining within the nucleus.* -> *The other compartments are useful in cases where the biomarker of interest isn't localized to the nucleus*.
+    1. The **score compartment value of Nucleus: DAB OD means that the decision will be based on the average DAB (brown) staining within the nucleus.** -> **The other compartments are useful in cases where the biomarker of interest isn't localized to the nucleus.**

-    c.2.
+    2.
   d.
 Hello World

 ### Sentences